Cedrus libani

-Cedrus libani, commonly known as cedar of Lebanon, Lebanon cedar, or Lebanese cedar (أرز لبناني), is a species of large evergreen conifer in the genus Cedrus, which belongs to the pine family and is native to the mountains of the Eastern Mediterranean basin.
+Cedrus libani, commonly known as cedar of Lebanon, Lebanon cedar, or Lebanese cedar (أرز لبناني), is a species of large conifer in the pine family, Pinaceae, and is native to the mountains of the Eastern Mediterranean basin.
 Known for its longevity, height, and durable wood, it has held profound significance for millennia.
-The tree features in ancient Mesopotamian and Israelite literature, notably in the Hebrew Bible, according to which the tree was used in the construction of the Jerusalem Temple by Solomon, who received the trees from Hiram of Tyre.
-Today, it is the national emblem of Lebanon and is widely used as an ornamental tree in parks and gardens.
+The tree features in ancient Mesopotamian literature.
+It is the national emblem of Lebanon and is widely used as an ornamental tree in parks and gardens.
+Historically, the ancient Phoenicians used Cedar wood for shipbuilding and traded Cedar trees with Ancient Egypt, Ancient Greece, Anatolians, Iberians, Punics, Sicilians, Romans and Ancient Iraq.